 What is the best type of granite?

 To first understand whether or not Granite is the worktop for you, we should first understand how Granite is formed.
 Granite is an igneous rock made of minerals such as quartz, mica and feldspar as well as other minerals.
-It is formed through the process of slow crystallisation of magma below the earth’s surface that traps these minerals in its structure.
+It is formed through the process of slow crystallisation of magma below the earth’s surface!
+This then traps these minerals in its structure.

-One of the most popular choices for worktops, a Granite surface is not only beautiful and varied, but it is also durable and functional.
-Your fabricator will have access to a wide range of the most sought-after Granites from, Brazil, Italy, Africa, India, and China to name just a few sources, bringing you the highest quality materials available in the market.
+As one of the most popular choices for worktops, Granite is not only beautiful and varied.
+It is also durable and functional.
+Your fabricator will have access to a wide range of the most sought-after Granites.
+These are from, Brazil, Italy, Africa, India, and China to name just a few sources!
+They will bring you the highest quality materials available in the market.

 Is granite good for kitchen worktops?

-Though granites have been formed through high heat temperatures and can withstand a moderate amount of heat, it is still advisable to use trivets as your surface could receive a thermal shock and crack.
-Only Lundhs Granites have been officially tested to be deemed safe to accept a hot pan directly onto the surface.
+Though granites are formed through high temperatures and can withstand a moderate amount of heat, it is still advisable to use trivets as your surface.
+We wouldn’t want you to receive a thermal shock and crack!
+Only “Lundhs” Granites are officially tested and deemed safe for hot pans directly onto the surface.